mcboy1006/mcboy1006.github.io/index.md

 * Lab 9

-    Lab 9, part 2 was a favorite because I was curious about how the code would find speeling errors in each word.
+    Lab 9, part 2 was a favorite because I was curious about how the code would find spelling errors in each word.
     I was able to write the function of each word being looked at and corrected.
 It was amazing to see it work.

 * Lab 10